michpohl/jsondataclass/Readme.md

         val date: Date
     ) : JsonDataClass()

-For this case, **JsonDataClass** uses *AdapterDefinitions*,m which just hold a type and the correspondant *JsonAdapter*.
+For this case, **JsonDataClass** uses *AdapterDefinitions*, which just hold a type and the correspondent *JsonAdapter*.
 This can be a custom adapter you provide or one that is already integrated in *Moshi*.

     val dataClass = MyDataDate(Date())